wangfeilong321/geo-maps/README.md

 ## Running

 (1) ./run.sh (should work in most Linux systems, if the code is cloned in the home directory with all dependencies)

-## TODOs

-(1) Include some Qt stuff, like boxes for providing the output file name or a combo box for selecting the graphs to be processed, so that not all the graphs must be loaded at once

-(2) Actualize the dependencies

-## License

-  Copyright (C) 2014 Fellipe Bernardes-Lima <fellipebl@gmail.com>

-  Copy if you get happier, but don't complain if it doesn't work.
-And the copyright notices written in the source files are valid.